-This naturalistic study examines neuromelanin-sensitive magnetic resonance imaging (NM-MRI) as a novel biomarker allowing treatment that is directed towards the hyperarousal symptom associated with PTSD.
-Current and former Canadian Armed Forces members with PTSD undergo an fMRI scan while performing a cognitive task with emotionally-salient distractors.
-NM-MRI, a brief and non-invasive MRI scan, could provide a practical and reliable marker of norepinephrine (NE) excess in PTSD and thereby allow neurobiologically informed treatment decisions.
+This naturalistic study examines neuromelanin-sensitive magnetic resonance imaging (NM-MRI) as a novel biomarker allowing treatment that is directed towards hyperarousal symptoms of PTSD.
+Current and former Canadian Armed Forces members with PTSD undergo an fMRI scan while performing a fear conditioning task.
+NM-MRI, a brief and non-invasive MRI scan, could provide a practical and reliable marker of norepinephrine excess in PTSD and thereby allow neurobiologically informed treatment decisions.

 Brain activity patterns representing value and motivation in schizophrenia